DUI Lawyer in Fresno

 Defending Clients Who Have Been Arrested For a DUI in Fresno County

-If you have failed a breath or blood test or any one of the SFSTs and were arrested as a result, you may still have a means of defense so contact Sawl Law Group and speak to a Fresno DUI attorney.
-When a police officer administers field sobriety tests, there are specific procedures that they must follow.
-Should they provide false information, skip a step, or abuse you in any way during the investigation or arrest process, you may be able to fight your charges on the grounds of police misconduct.
+If you were arrested for a failed breathalyzer test, blood test, or any standard field sobriety test, you might still have a means of defense.
+Contact Sawl Law Group and speak to our Fresno DUI attorney.
+When police officers administer field sobriety tests, there are specific procedures that they must follow.
+Should they provide false information, skip a step, or abuse you during the investigation or arrest process, you may be able to fight your charges on the grounds of police misconduct.

 As for breath and blood tests, your test results could be faulty.
-Breathalyzer machines are very delicate and must be properly calibrated before every use.
-Otherwise, the results could be false and a wrongful arrest could be made.
-Be sure to provide all information about your breath test to your Fresno defense lawyer to find out if you could dispute the results, as well as your arrest.
+Breathalyzer machines are very delicate and should be calibrated properly before every use.
+Otherwise, the results could be false, and a wrongful arrest could occur.
+Be sure to provide all information about your breath test to your Fresno DUI lawyer to find out if you can dispute the results and your arrest.

-Another thing to consider is that just because someone makes a mistake on the road does not mean they did so as a result of being under the influence of drugs or alcohol.
-It could just be a mistake that many other sober drivers make on a daily basis.
-When an officer pulls you over there are certain protocols that they must follow.
+Additionally, just because someone makes a mistake on the road does not mean they did so due to being under the influence of drugs or alcohol.
+It could just be a mistake that many other sober drivers make daily.
+When an officer pulls you over, there are specific protocols that they must follow.
 A Fresno DUI attorney should evaluate the circumstances of your arrest to ensure that the arresting officer followed proper procedures and did not violate your rights.

 California DUI Penalties

-If you are charged for a first time DUI offense the penalties may include:
+If you are charged with a first-time DUI offense, the penalties may include: